Lowkh/Practice_SAST_SCA_DAST/README.md

 ### Exercise 1: Basic Setup (30 minutes)

-**Goal**: Get all three scans running
+**Goal**: Get all three scans running with proper artifact naming

 **Steps**:

 1. ✅ Create calculator project with all files
-2. ✅ Create all four workflow files
+2. ✅ Create all four workflow files with proper naming
 3. ✅ Push to GitHub
 4. ✅ Verify all workflows run successfully
+5. ✅ Check that artifacts appear with safe names

 **Success Criteria**:

 - All workflows appear in Actions tab
-- At least SAST and SCA complete (DAST may find issues)
+- Artifacts section shows: `sca-reports`, `zap-baseline-reports`, `zap-fullscan-reports`
-- No authentication token errors
+- No "artifact name not valid" errors

 ### Exercise 2: Fix Vulnerabilities (45 minutes)